vl4ds/Documentation/smartapp-developers-guide/simple-event-handler-smartapps.rst

         log.debug "switch turned on!"
     }

 The handler method must accept an event parameter.

-The `Event <https://graph.api.smartthings.com/ide/doc/event>`__ object will be discussed later.
+Refer to the :ref:`event_ref` API documentation for more information about the Event object.

-You can find the possible events to subscribe to by referring to the Attributes column for a capability in the `Capabilities Taxonomy <https://graph.api.smartthings.com/ide/doc/capabilities>`__.
+You can find the possible events to subscribe to by referring to the Attributes column for a capability in the :ref:`capabilities_taxonomy`.
 The general form we use is "<attributeName>.<attributeValue>".
 If the attribute does not have any possible values (for example, "battery"), you would just use the attribute name.

 In the example above, the switch capability has the attribute "switch", with possible values "on" and "off".
 Putting these together, we use "switch.on".